 Horticulture in practice

-Regardless, if you desire to make Corydalis malkensis at home in your garden, a damp woodland situation is what you are aiming for: light shade probably being the most important element to get right.
+Regardless, if you desire to make Corydalis malkensis at home in your garden, a woodland situation is what you are aiming for: light shade probably being the most important element to get right.
 As things stand, climatologically speaking, the UK is perfectly wet enough already.